 Turtles like eating any sort of dried shrimp you can provide them.
 They will have a great deal of joy when they gnaw on the dried shrimp.

-For the turtle, dried shrimp provides a new degree of taste because of their unique texture.
+For the turtle, dried shrimp provide a new degree of taste because of their unique texture.
 You can check out Fluker’s Aquatic Turtle Medley Treat which is quite famous among turtle owners due to the response of their turtles.

 4. Pellets Made From Shrimp